r3tex/ObjectDetector.jl/README.md

 being rotated 90º.
 The function `prepareImage()` includes this conversion automatically.

-Also, non-square models can be loaded, but care should be taken to ensure that each dimension is an integer multiple of the filter size of the first conv layer (typically 16 or 32)
+Also, non-square models can be loaded, but care should be taken to ensure that each dimension is an integer multiple of the filter size of the first conv layer (typically 16 or 32).

-### Visualzing the result
+### Visualizing the result
 ```julia
 imgBoxes = drawBoxes(img, yolomod, padding, res)
 save("result.png", imgBoxes)